 B. A continuing political committee shall file with the City Clerk a report on the tenth day of the month detailing its activities for the preceding calendar month in which the committee has received a contribution or made an expenditure, unless its total contributions received and total expenditures are each Two Hundred Dollars (\$200) or less.
-A continuing political ing and amending e text, graphics, afirm accuracy of
+A continuing political ing and amending graphics, accuracy of firm

-Seatt^{2,04,220}MELECTIONS Seatt^{2,04,220}MELECTIONS July 1999 code update file July 1999 code update reference only.
-Text provided for historic reference.

-See ordinances creating and amending sections for complete text, graphics, and tables and to confirm accuracy of this source file.
+Seatt MELECTIONS July, 2000 code update file Text provided for historic reference only.
+Text provided for historic reference only.
+See ordinances creating and amending sections for complete text, graphics, is source file.

-(Seattle 6-99)

-For current SMC, contact

-the Office of th2-12.4City Clerk

-Seattle Municipal Code July 1999 code update Text provided for hist committee, which does not file a report for the preceding month, shall accumulate its unreported contributions and expenditures, and on the tenth day of the month after its aggregate unreported contributions or expenditures exceed Two Hundred Dollars (\$200), it shall file a consolidated report detailing its receipts and expenditures covering the months for which no report was filed.
+Seattle Municipal Code July, 2000 code updat Text provided for his treprior detailing covering the month committee, which does not file a report for the preceding month, shall accumulate its unreported contributions and expenditures, and on the tenth day of the month after its aggregate unreported contributions or expenditures exceed Two Hundred Dollars (\$200), it shall file a consolidated report detailing its receipts and expenditures covering the months for which no report was filed.
 The report shall be on a form supplied by the Administrator and shall include the following information:

-See ordinances cream sections for complete and tables and to cortable this source file.
+See ordinances creat sections for complet and tables and to co this source file.